otterkit/highlightjs-cobol/README.md

 ## Usage

+Warning: This syntax highlighter is designed to work with __fixed-form only__ and won't work properly with free-form COBOL code.
 Simply include the Highlight.js library in your webpage or Node app, then load this module.

 ### Static website or simple usage